 There's a boom-and-bust tendency here, since many publishers will be looking to expand their lists in the same areas at the same time.
-Everyone sees a big upsurge of, say, paranormal romance, so everyone wants to jump on the same bandwaggon.
-Soon every publisher's list is chock-full of authors writing that particular kind of fiction.
+Everyone sees a big upsurge of, say, paranormal romance and wants to get into it at the same time.
+But how many publications can the market support?

+Even if many publishers do make a profit for a while, yet there'll come a time when their lists are chock-full of authors writing that particular kind of fiction.
 Then the door closes on new entrants-and it'll be a while before it opens again.